-USDA loan eligibility for this program includes an adjusted income that’s at or below what’s required for the geographical area where the house is located.
-They must currently be without housing that’s considered safe, sanitary, and decent, and have the ability and willingness to repay the mortgage.
+Adjusted income must be at or below what’s required for the geographical area where the house is located, and applicants must currently be without housing that’s considered safe, sanitary, and decent.

-In addition, they must be unable to qualify for loans elsewhere; agree to live in the home as their main residence; meet citizenship requirements (or eligible noncitizen ones); legally be allowed to take on a loan; and not be suspended from participating in federal programs.
+In addition, they must be unable to qualify for loans elsewhere; meet citizenship requirements (or eligible noncitizen ones); legally be allowed to take on a loan; and not be suspended from participating in federal programs.

 The home itself must meet certain requirements for USDA loan eligibility.
 It must:

 • Typically have no more than 2,000 square feet

 • Not have a market value that exceeds the loan limit for the area

 • Not be used to earn income from the home.

 Typically no down payment is required, although borrowers who have more assets than are allowed may need to use part of them toward the purchase.
 The rate is fixed and, when taking payment assistance into account, could be as low as 1%.
 The repayment term can be up to 33 years, or 38 years for applicants with very low income.

 Funds can be used to purchase, build, repair, or renovate a single-family home.
 Once the title is out of the borrowers’ names or they no longer live in the house, they must repay part or all of the subsidies received.